 Rotational Molding

-Rotational molding, or rotomolding, is a specialized plastic fabrication process used to create hollow plastic products.
-This method relies on a rotating mold and high heat to produce durable, seamless parts with uniform wall thickness.
+Rotational molding, or rotomolding, is used to create hollow plastic products such as tanks, playground equipment, kayaks, and industrial containers.
+The process produces durable, seamless parts with uniform wall thickness for long-lasting performance.

-The History Rotational Molding
+The History of Rotational Molding

 The origins of rotational molding trace back to 1855 when British inventor R. Peters used biaxial rotation and heat to form metal shells for artillery and other hollow vessels.
 His goal was to achieve consistent wall thickness and density, but it took nearly 50 years for engineers to apply his discovery on a larger scale.